calda034/inet4031-team-2/team-charter.md

 Sprint 7: Scrum Master = ___, System Admin = ___, QA = ___, Developers = ___
 ```

-## Three Team Operating Agreements

-1. **Playbook changes:** All changes to `ansible/` go through a reviewed pull request, and only the System Admin runs `ansible-playbook` against the shared container after the merge.
-Nobody applies an unmerged playbook to the container.

-2. **Merge conflicts:** Whoever opened the later pull request pulls `main`, resolves the conflict on their branch, and pings the other author in chat before merging.
-We do not force push to `main`.

-3. **When the container acts up:** Stop, post what you were doing and what you saw in the chat, and do not try to fix it alone.
-The System Admin leads the troubleshooting, and anything fixed by hand gets written into `docs/week-01-environment-log.md` and folded back into the playbook so the fix is reproducible.

 ## Communication Norms